hkverma/litendb/README.md

 apt-get install openssl libssl-dev
 ```
 ### Jupyter Notebook and Python lib Installations
-I use conda and create a new env tendb.
+I use conda and create a new env liten.
 Use this env and install new environment.

 #### Conda environment
 Install miniconda with python3.
 Follow instructions from here